noxdafox/clipspy/doc/index.rst

 Basic Data Abstractions
 -----------------------

 Facts
 +++++

 A `fact` is a list of atomic values that are either referenced positionally (ordered or implied facts) or by name (unordered or template facts).

 Ordered Facts
 *************

 Ordered or implied facts represent information as a list of elements.
 As the order of the data is what matters, implied facts do not have explicit templates.

-It is not possible to define a template of an ordered fact.
-Yet it is possible to retrieve the implied template of an existing one.
-In this way it is possible to programmatically assert ordered facts.
+Ordered facts are pretty limited in terms of supported features.

 .. code:: python